-The influence of the parameters of α +++ is mostly as expected: More restrictive b, t, r values improve the fitness of the models while decreasing the precision.
+The influence of the parameters of $\alpha$ +++ is mostly as expected: More restrictive b, t, r values improve the fitness of the models while decreasing the precision.

-Manual inspection of the discovered models reveals that the models discovered with α +++ are mostly rather simple and often consist of several disconnected model fragments.
+Manual inspection of the discovered models reveals that the models discovered with $\alpha$ +++ are mostly rather simple and often consist of several disconnected model fragments.
 Furthermore, multiple models exhibit redundant structures involving silent transitions (e.g., a place with one labeled transition as preset and one silent transition as postset).
 Such constructs could be removed by further post-processing of the Petri net.
-For more details and a comprehensive list of the discovered models, see section B and section C of the appendix.
+For further details, a comprehensive list of the discovered models, as well as simplicity and generalization results, we refer interested readers to the extended report version of this paper at [22].

-6 Conclusion
+6. Conclusion